Find the perfect partner

-- That the specific needs of performing artists vary based on where you fall on the beginner to professional spectrum.
+- That the specific needs of performing artists vary based on where you fall on the beginner-to-professional spectrum.

-How we can treat your performing arts injury
+How can we treat your performing arts injury?

 We understand that each individual requires customized physical therapy for an injury, even if they have had a similar injury in the past.
 That’s why our dedicated physical therapists will build you a treatment plan that’s unique to your needs and injury symptoms.
 A few of the techniques we may include in your treatment program include: